myrrlyn/website-content/index.md

 woodwork, tell my cat how good he is, drive across the continent, and listen to way, way too much girlpop.

+I am currently looking for my next opportunity!
+You can read my long-form [résumé] to see if I would be a good fit for your company.

-I’m currently employed as a software engineer at Fastly.
-I have previously worked at Amazon Web Services, bringing Rust to embedded devices, and at Space Dynamics Laboratory, building and operating research small-satellites.
+I’ve previously worked as a software engineer at Fastly on the H2O web server, at Amazon Web Services bringing Rust to embedded devices, and at Space Dynamics Laboratory building and operating research small-satellites.

 I also volunteer with a local Scout troop, teaching aquatics and wilderness travel.